Product Name: VISON FLOOR MIX

 Suitable Tile Types

-Not for installing green marble, other moisture-sensitive stone tile or resin-backed marble.
+Not for installing green marble, other moisture-sensitive stone tile, or resin-backed marble.
 Not for use over rubber, strip wood floors, oriented strand board, particle board, and lauan plywood.
-Temperature of area to be tiled must remain above 50°F (10°C) for 72 hours.
+The temperature of the area to be tiled must remain above 50°F (10°C) for 72 hours.
 Certain natural stone tiles may be affected by mortar shadowing or staining.

 Meets and exceeds requirements for dry-set mortars found in ANSI A118.1.

 For best results, maintain all tiling materials, substrates, room, and adhesives at 50°-70°F (10-21°C) for 24 hours before and 48 hours after installation.
 In a clean mixing container, add 50 lbs.
 (22.68 kg) VISON FLOOR MIX thin-set to 1 1⁄4 to 1 1⁄2gallons (4.7 to 5.7 L) clean, cool water.
 Mix material to a thick creamy consistency then allow the mortar to stand for 10 minutes, then remix before using.

 General Surface Prep

 All surfaces must be dry, and structurally sound.
 Remove all grease, oil, dirt, curing compounds, sealers, adhesives or any other contaminant that would prevent a good bond.
 Glossy or painted surfaces must be sanded, and stripped of all contaminants.
 Concrete must be free of efflorescence and not subject to hydrostatic pressure.
 Concrete slabs should have a coarse finish to enhance the bond.
 Plywood flooring including those under resilient flooring must be structurally sound and meet all ANSI and deflection requirements.
 Ambient temperature should be maintained above 50° F (10° C) or below 100° F (38° C) for 72 hours to achieve a proper bond.